MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CrossDeviceExperiences/Update-MgUserActivityHistoryItem.md

 ## SYNOPSIS
 Create a new or replace an existing history item for an existing user activity.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaUserActivityHistoryItem](/powershell/module/Microsoft.Graph.Beta.CrossDeviceExperiences/Update-MgBetaUserActivityHistoryItem?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)